luizrabachini/smedley/README.md

 To Do
 -----

-- Add docker config.
+- Add documentation;
-- Add integration tests.
+- Add integration tests;
+- Add support to execute app with docker;
+- Identify tasks by id to use in logs and metrics;
+- Improve log messages;
+- Capute tasks metrics;
+- Take screenshots on task failures.